snowiewdev/cheatsheet/aws.md

 ### Block storage
 - = Hard disk
-- Instance store: store data only when running, once instance is turned off, data will be gone, like RAM
+- Instance Store: store temporary data only when running, once instance is turned off, data will be gone, like RAM
 - Elastic Block store: store things permanently
 - EBS snapshot: incremental backup of data, first backup = full backup, subsequent backup: only data that has changed recently is backed up